 Standard primary instruments include an airspeed indicator, engine and rotor dual tachometer, altimeter, manifold pressure gage, and magnetic compass.
 Engine gages include an ammeter, oil pressure, oil temperature, cylinder head temperature, and fuel quantity for main and aux tanks.
 Also standard are a clock, a carburetor air temperature gage, and a digital outside air temperature gage.
 A collective-activated hourmeter is located right of the pilot's seat and may be used for recording time in service.
+(Older aircraft may have an hourmeter activated by engine oil pressure.)

-A view of a typical instrument panel is given on the following page.
+Views of typical instrument panels are given on the following pages.
 Additional views of panels with electronic flight displays are found in the Optional Avionics Supplement in Section 9.
 Pilots should familiarize themselves with panel layout and equipment installations for each specific aircraft that they fly.